America Waldo Bogle: Marriage in Oregon

 In Salem, Oregon, on January 1, 1863, at the age of 18, America Waldo married Richard Arthur Bogle, a free Black man born in Jamaica.
 Their wedding was on the same day that President Lincoln's Emancipation Proclamation went into effect.
 The wedding was controversial because there were both white and black guests at the ceremony, going against racial segregation practices.
-Guests included prominent figures such as Judge Joseph G. Wilson, the wife of Judge Reuben Boise, and the wife of city councilman Lucien E. Pratt.
-Reverend Obed Dickinson, an abolitionist, presided over the marriage.
 Daniel Waldo, although he didn't attend the wedding, publicly supported the couple and gave them "several gifts of great value with which to start their home."
 Newspaper editor Asahel Bush called the wedding "shameful" in the local newspaper and in a letter to Matthew Deady he wrote, "It was a negro equality sentiment mixed up with a little snob-aristocracy."
 The Oregonian retorted to Bush's negative press coverage by saying, "the heart of a man who could be guilty of making light even of a poor mulatto girl's feelings is blacker than the skin of any African."
 News of the wedding traveled all the way to the San Francisco Bulletin, where it was written that the wedding included, "distinguished white ladies and gentlemen, who saw proper to witness the ceremony and participate in the festive proceedings."